Iberia

 €520

-Free check · 5 years (Spain) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 5 years (Spain) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Iberia

-Iberia operates 90+ aircraft from its Madrid-Barajas hub, serving 100+ destinations worldwide.
+Iberia operates a fleet of aircraft from its Madrid-Barajas hub, serving destinations worldwide.
 The airline is part of IAG (International Airlines Group), alongside British Airways, Vueling, and Aer Lingus.
 MAD's Latin American network is among the most extensive of any European carrier, with routes to Mexico, Colombia, Argentina, Chile, Peru, and Brazil.
-Iberia's on-time performance averages 80–84%, with delays concentrated on European short-haul routes.
+Iberia's on-time performance varies seasonally, with delays concentrated on European short-haul routes.

 Our Success Rate